paulrobertlloyd/paulrobertlloyd-v4/src/_content/bookmarks/2013-04-17-eric_schmidt_interviews_stephen_colbert.md

 ---
 {% include 'embed' with url %}

-The uncut interview of Stephen Colbert's visit to Google's New York office.
+The uncut interview of Stephen Colbert’s visit to Google’s New York office.